Free template

 Term planner template

-An 11-week term grid — cross out the weeks your term doesn't use.
-Put the immovable dates on first (holidays, camps, reporting windows), then space everything else around them.
-How to keep a planner true all term is covered in the term planner guide.
+An 11-week term grid.
+Cross out any weeks your term does not use.
+Put the dates you cannot move on first (holidays, camps, reporting windows), then space everything else around them.
+How to keep a planner accurate all term is covered in the term planner guide.

 Term planner